-For the purpose of this policy, the Foundation does not distinguish between pupils selling or distributing drugs/drug related paraphernalia and those passing off 'harmless' products as drugs e.g. pupils attempting to sell or distribute dried herbs as marijuana or chocolate brownies purporting to contain cannabis.
+For the purpose of this policy, the Foundation does not distinguish between students selling or distributing drugs / drug related paraphernalia and those passing off 'harmless' products as drugs e.g. students attempting to sell or distribute dried herbs as marijuana or chocolate brownies purporting to contain cannabis.
 Such actions are likely to result in an external suspension or, in extreme cases, in permanent exclusion.

-Anyone possessing or using drugs, whether at School or outside School, during the school term or holidays, and any other occasions detailed as within the scope of this policy must also expect to be expelled in accordance with the School's Behaviour Policy.
-It is important for pupils to understand that this includes all forms of 'vaping' due to the dangers associated with the vaping of THC (the psychoactive ingredient in cannabis) and the difficulties in differentiating between levels of vaping.
-The onus remains with the pupil to defend the substance being vaped and the Foundation reserves the right to assume that illegal substances have been involved.
+Anyone possessing or using drugs, whether at school or outside school, during the school term or holidays, and any other occasions detailed as within the scope of this policy must also expect to be expelled in accordance with the School's Behaviour Policy.
+It is important for students to understand that this includes the vaping of THC (the psychoactive ingredient in cannabis).